 Cardiovascular disease is a serious disease that everyone may be at risk of if they do not have a healthy diet and lifestyle.
 Already potentially life threatening on its own, cardiovascular disease has a close relationship with diabetes and hypertension, which can complicate the condition and increase the risks to your health.
 The inter-linked relationship of one to the other puts focus on the proper treatment and management of all three.
-Here’s what you need to know about how diabetes, hypertension and cardiovascular disease are linked.
+Here’s what you need to know about how hypertension, diabetes and heart disease are linked.

 Diabetes is a condition that happens when the body cannot control blood sugar.
 Typically, blood glucose levels are higher in those with diabetes, resulting in increased blood sugar levels.
 If this condition is prolonged, it will cause blood fat metabolism disorders, clotting disorders, and atherosclerosis.

 Individuals with diabetes are at high risk of cardiovascular diseases such as coronary heart disease, myocardial infarction, and stroke.
 In fact, more than 75% of diabetic patients are hospitalized for cardiovascular complications and coronary artery stenosis.
 Eventually, over 65% of diabetics die from cardiovascular disease, ischemic heart disease, myocardial infarction, or heart failure.